1st November 2020, 6:10 pm

 Here you will find Fotografiska’s new podcast.
 In the series “A conversation about” you will meet artists, photographers, thinkers and thinkers who talk together.
 Sometimes on the surface, sometimes deep, always in different ways about current exhibitions with us.
 This time, Mark Levengood, Tommie X and Philip Warkander are seen talking about Tom of Finland.
 Who was he?
 How did his erotic macho drawings become an art cannon?
 And what do Tom’s characters have in common with Tove Jansson’s moomin role?
 And is the conversation sponsored by runksidan.se?
 The answer is in the podcast.
 Nice listening!

-31st Jul 2020 – 29th Nov 2020 @ All Day – And it was to darkened places that gay people were referred, even the ones born late in the first half of the 1900s, since their orientation was criminalised and classified as a mental disorder.
-So Touko Laaksonen, as he was named on his birth certificate, worked for […]
+31st Jul 2020 – 10th Jan 2021 @ All Day – EXTENDED DATES Temporarily closed due to Covid-19 from 23rd November through 25th December.
+And it was to darkened places that gay people were referred, even the ones born late in the first half of the 1900s, since their orientation was criminalised and classified as a mental disorder. […]

 Tags: #TOMs100, Berndt Arell, The Darkroom